MaxiDonkey/DelphiMistralAI/README.md

   end;
 ```

-`Note` : In the current version, Mistral AI has not provided an API to delete a fine-tuned model.

 ## Contributing

 Pull requests are welcome.
 If you're planning to make a major change, please open an issue first to discuss your proposed changes.